JunyuLiao/demo/README.md

 Notes:
 - The image installs GLPK and builds the C++ binary during the Docker build.
 - Runtime directories are created inside the image: `/app/output`, `/data`.
+- The presence of `output/` in the repo is important so the container has this path available for the C++ process at runtime.

 ## Railway deployment